Azure/iot-plugandplay-models/README.md

 1. Add the new interfaces to the `dtmi` folder using the folder/filename convention.
 See the [add-models](#add-models) tool below.
 1. Validate the models locally using the [scripts to validate changes](#validate-files) section.
 1. Commit the changes locally and push to your fork.
 1. From your fork, create a PR that targets the `main` branch.
+See [Creating an issue or pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request) docs.
 1. Review the [PR requirements](pr-reqs.md)

 The PR triggers a series of GitHub actions that will validate the new submitted interfaces, and make sure your PR satisfies all the checks.